 Most STD research has been done on cisgender individuals.
 There is not nearly as much data about STDs in transgender men and women.
 In part, this is because the physical risks experienced by transgender individuals are so diverse.
 Some choose to undergo hormonal treatments and/or surgery to make their bodies more closely match their genders, while others do not.
 This makes it difficult to make broad generalizations about biological risk, although behavioral risks are similar for all sexually active adults.

 It is worth noting that, just as the word for working on the assumption that all people are heterosexual is heteronormativity, the word for working on the assumption that all people are cisgender is cisnormativity.
 This is different than gender essentialism -- the idea that males and females must behave in certain, gender-specific ways.

 Many sexuality educators, LGBT activists, and individuals who are cognizant of gender politics use the term cisgender to reduce the stigma associated with a transgender identity.
-It is easy for people say things like "transgender as opposed to normal gender" when describing individuals who identify as a gender other than the one they were assigned at birth; however, that implies that transgendered people are not normal.
-Using the term cisgendered, in contrast, does not assign a relative value to either gender identity.
-Instead, it accepts transgendered and cisgendered identities as equally valid ways to experience gender.
+It is easy for people say things like "transgender as opposed to normal gender" when describing individuals who identify as a gender other than the one they were assigned at birth; however, that implies that transgender people are not normal.
+Using the term cisgender, in contrast, does not assign a relative value to either gender identity.
+Instead, it accepts transgender and cisgender identities as equally valid ways to experience gender.